wellcomecollection/docs/rfcs/requesting-model/README.md

 *   Any new microcopy we write, e.g. for "at digitisation"

 We will design a set of rules for including the OPAC message and status in this model.
+We should do this in conjunction with Collections, after we've done some data cleanup.

 The items API will return the following response for each item: